 The ability to navigate accurately is the most important skill for anyone heading into the mountains.
 In the Rockies the weather and visibility can change rapidly, making it especially important for hikers and mountain users to be able to navigate effectively even in limited visibility.

 This basic 1-day mountain navigation skills course aims to give you an introduction to planning and navigating with the use of a map and compass.
 This course will provide you with the skills you require to navigate in both summer and winter, with no trails and in all weather conditions.
 We’ll provide you with enough information to keep it interesting but not too much where it becomes hard to remember.
 The course will have a classroom element in the morning followed by a practical session in the field in the afternoon.
-This course can also be taken along with the Navigation 2 (Digital trip planning and electronic navigation)
+This course can also be taken along with the Navigation 2 (Digital trip planning and electronic navigation).
+We offer a 10% discount when you book both Navigation courses at the same time.

 Goals and Objectives: